thinkocapo/full-stack-fund/README.md

 - Needs getter methods for viewing what lotteries are currently open
 - Needs to remove the Lottery from the MasterContract's lottery list, once the lottery is filled and selfdestructs

 **There are 2 Apps in this Repo.
-There's is a Command-Line App to be run from CLI, it runs in Node.
+There's is a Command-Line App to be run from CLI, it runs in Node and calls an ethereum node.
 There is a React.js app which connects directly to a ethereum node, it does not use node.js**

 ### CLI App - Instructions
 This app is in `/cli-app`